mongodb-developer/mongodb-search-java-server/README.md

-# Atlas Search Server
+# MongoDB Search Server
-A Java-based HTTP server `GET` interface for Atlas Search, supporting filtering, sorting, highlighting, pagination, and debugging.
+A Java-based HTTP server `GET` interface for MongoDB Search, supporting filtering, sorting, highlighting, pagination, and debugging.

 This Search Server code was initially written to support the article